gotson/komga-website/src/configuration/README.md

 ## Sample Configuration File

 Here is a sample `application.yml` file in case you need to customize it.
+Keep only the lines you need.

 ```yaml
 komga: